 Video Tips for Film Festival For First-Year Students(F4)

-4 Common mistakes made when shooting film and how to fix it
+5 Common mistakes made when shooting film and how to fix it (More examples coming soon)

-Lack of Audio (most point and shoot cameras don't pick up sound well)
+Lack of Audio (most point and shoot cameras or phones don't pick up sound well)

 - If using a phone, figure out where the microphone is physically on your phone and use this to your advantage.
 Use close-ups for dialogue and try not to have wide shots with lots of dialogue unless you can use a microphone.
 Rooms have an echo and can cause sound to not be as loud as you wish.

 - Bad Example: http://www.youtube.com/watch?v=R_THO0G4CxE

 - Use a tripod, bean-bag or sit the camera down.
 We all wish we could be JJ Abrams, but images are clearer by sitting the camera down or acting as a human tripod.
 To be a human tripod, hold your camera with two hands, balance your elbows on your stomach and maintain the same pose over time.
 If you need to move, shift from left to right with your whole body.

 - Bad Example: http://www.youtube.com/watch?v=Bk3ayAqW-FI

 Before picking up a camera, think of the story you want to portray and even write down specifics.
 Storyboarding is a great activity as well to expand your vision of the story.
 This competition is not a music video contest.